And today’s muffins are totally acceptable for dessert. Double chocolate, anyone?

 - Divide the batter evenly among the muffin cups – fill them all the way to the top.
 Bake for 5 minutes at 425°F (218°C) then, keeping the muffins in the oven, reduce the oven temperature to 375°F (191°C).
 Bake for an additional 13 minutes or until a toothpick inserted in the center comes out clean.

 - Allow the muffins to cool for 10 minutes in the muffin pan, then transfer to a wire rack to cool until ready to eat.

-- Make ahead tip: Muffins stay soft, fresh, and moist at room temperature or in the refrigerator for up to 5 days.
+- Make Ahead & Freezing Instructions: Muffins stay soft, fresh, and moist at room temperature or in the refrigerator for up to 5 days.
 Muffins freeze well for up to 2-3 months.
 Thaw overnight in the refrigerator and heat up (if desired) before enjoying.

-- Sifting the dry ingredients is optional, but recommended to rid any cocoa powder lumps.
+- Sifting: Sifting the dry ingredients is optional, but recommended to rid any cocoa powder lumps.

 - Tall Muffin Tops: Why the initial high temperature?
 The hot burst of air will spring up the top of the muffin quickly, then the inside of the muffin can bake for the remainder of the time.
 This helps the muffins rise nice and tall.